 OPEN CALL

-We are looking for your ideas to spread Volt (There) values all over Europe!
-We aim to facilitate projects targeting various issues on European areas.
-The document is divided into general project, specific proposal information, and our expectations from you.
+We are looking for your ideas to strenghten democracy all over Europe and beyond!
+The page is divided into general project criteria, specific proposal information, and our expectations from you.
 We are open to discuss how we can best provide support: organisational support and/or financial assistance.
 We will also plan a call (or multiple if needed) to answer specific questions you might have.

 Volt There’s mission

 The main goal of the foundation is to strengthen democracy through civic participation.
-Initiatives can be of a broad range of subjects, and must include at least one of these three elements: inform, engage, and impact.
+Initiatives can be of a broad range of subjects, and must include at least one – preferably all three – of these three elements: inform, engage, and impact.

 2. Engage: an initiative can also inspire engagement.
 We want to create an opportunity for open dialogue and collaboration between citizens.
 The threshold of an initiative affects whether citizens are able to participate in the initiative, and hence this should be considered when formalising the initiative.